defunctec/EasyBitcoin-PHP/README.md

 A simple class for making calls to Crown's API using PHP.

-Getting Started
+Instructions
 ---------------

+Note - Create a folder called "api" to store your PHP API calls.
+EG /var/www/html/api/getinfo.php

-1. Include easybitcoin.php into your PHP script:
+1. Include easycrown.php into your PHP script:

     ```php
     require('easycrown.php');